Lars Nootbaar Preview, Player Props: Cardinals vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.79).
+- The Braves have a 3.84 team ERA that ranks fourth across all MLB pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to allow 145 home runs (1.1 per game), the second-fewest in baseball.

-- Soroka will make his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.